Left Continue shopping

 In vitro only

-In a three-species comparative study of Mexican Phellinus, P. badius showed the highest total phenolic content at ~209.76 mg gallic acid equivalents (GAE) per gram of extract and ~27.61 mg quercetin equivalents (QE) per gram.
-Identified phenolics include cinnamic acid derivatives, flavonoids, and related polyphenols.
-Extract yield was approximately 18% w/w from fruiting body material.
+In a three-way comparison of Mexican Phellinus, P. badius came out on top, carrying the highest total phenolic content at about 209.76 mg gallic acid equivalents (GAE) per gram of extract and roughly 27.61 mg quercetin equivalents (QE) per gram.
+The phenolics they identified include cinnamic acid derivatives, flavonoids, and related polyphenols, and the extract yield ran around 18% by weight out of the fruiting body.

 Antimicrobial activity